shrinesh16/Shrinesh-Portfolio/README.md

 # Developer Portfolio 🛩️

-Welcome to my personal 3D interactive portfolio, featuring a physics-based interactive lanyard card and a modern, responsive user interface.
+Welcome to my personal 3D interactive portfolio, featuring a physics-based interactive lanyard card and a modern, responsive user interface. showcasing my skills like 3d modeling and front end designing

 ## 🌟 Live Website
 This project is automatically deployed and hosted via GitHub Pages.